 New Business - No other item of business will be included in the notice of the meeting of the Members unless notice in writing of such other item of business, or a Member’s proposal, has been submitted to the Board thirty (30) days prior to the meeting of the Members in accordance with procedures as approved by the Board.
 Copies of all such proposals together with copies of any amendments thereto then proposed by the Board and copies of all resolutions put forward by the Board shall be sent to all Members with the agenda and the notice calling an Annual Meeting.

-Quorum – Twenty-five (15) voting members present or by proxy will constitute a quorum.
+Quorum – Twenty-five (15) Members present or by proxy will constitute a quorum.
 If a quorum is present at the opening of a meeting of the Members, the Members present may proceed with the business of the meeting, even if a quorum is not present throughout the meeting.

 Closed Meetings – Meetings of Members will be closed to the public except by invitation of the Board or in accordance with the Act.